 Another issue that will routinely crop up at this point in your game play is the requirement for mission and quest resources that are beyond your current level.

-Bearing in mind that the logic behind dividing this guide up into what amounts to four-and-five level blocks has more to do with the way that the logistics are set up in the game itself than they do the convenience of the player or the guide writer, you will be extremely lucky if you do not find yourself dealing with quests that require resources you cannot obtain yourself by planting the related source plant or animal, so we need to address that to provide you with the strategies you need to complete these quests without spending real-world money.
+Bearing in mind that the logic behind dividing this guide up into what amounts to four-and-five level blocks has more to do with the way that the logistics are set up in the game itself than they do the convenience of the player or the guide writer, you will be extremely lucky if you do not find yourself dealing with quests that require resources you cannot obtain yourself by planting the related source plant or animal, so we need to address that to provide you with the Strategies

 After nearly becoming roadkill, the baby deer gets a new nest on your farm

 That is the rub and it bears emphasis: the inclusion of resources that are beyond your current level were not included as an accident, and you will note that none of the quests and missions that these outside-of-level resources are included in represent critical-path events.
 That is to say you can fail those missions when their timers run out without any real harm to your game.

 Of course nobody sets out to fail, and you will note that the developers helpfully include the option for you to spend Farm Bucks (the currency in the game that you can only obtain through purchasing it with Real-World Money

 ) to obtain the resource Items